Eudokia Makrembolitissa: Later life

 Eudokia continued to be influential even after her exile in 1071.
 Soon after her deposition, she allied with Anna Dalassene, a sister-in-law of Isaac I Komnenos who had also been exiled, to restore Romanos IV and depose John Doukas.
 However, Doukas soon fell from grace as a result of the schemes of eunuch Nikephoritzes, who was close to the Komnenos family.
 Eudokia later performed a memorable funeral and burial for Romanos IV, who died on 4 August 1072.

 After Michael VII was deposed in 1078 by Nikephoros III Botaneiates, Eudokia was recalled to Constantinople by the new emperor, who offered to marry her.
 This plan did not come to pass, mainly due to the opposition of John Doukas, who returned to power after Nikephoritzes's exile.
 However, Nikephoros still sent her many rewards and gifts of gratitude.
 Her date of death is unknown, but it was sometime after the accession of Alexios I Komnenos in 1081.
 Her last known action is the adoption of one of the cousins of Patriarch Michael I Cerularius.

 Attributed to Eudokia is a dictionary of history and mythology, called Ἰωνιά (i.e., Collection or Bed of Violets).
 It is prefaced by an address to her husband, Romanos Diogenes, and the work is described as "a collection of genealogies of gods, heroes, and heroines, of their metamorphoses, and of the fables and stories respecting them found in the ancients; containing also notices of various philosophers".
 However, the book is now thought to be a modern (16th-century) compilation, falsely attributed to Eudokia, and compiled by the counterfeiter Constantine Paleocappa c.
 1540.
 The sources from which the work was compiled include Diogenes Laërtius and the Suda.

+Issue

+By her first husband, Eudokia had seven children, four sons and three daughters: